Edu4rdSHL/fhc/README.md

 ## Using the source code.

-1. You need to have the lastest stable [Rust](https://www.rust-lang.org/) version insalled in your system.
+1. You need to have the latest stable [Rust](https://www.rust-lang.org/) version installed in your system.
 2. Clone the repo or download the source code, then run `cargo build --release`.
 3. Execute the tool from `./target/release/fhc` or add it to your system PATH to use from anywhere.